Yuka Kuramochi

 Yuka Kuramochi (倉持 由香, Kuramochi Yuka) is a Japanese gravure idol, tarento, and actress.
-She is represented with G.P.R.
+She is represented by G-STAR.PRO.
 Her real name is Minako (未奈子).

-Biography
+Early life and career

-Kuramochi was born and raised in Chiba Prefecture with one older brother.
-She graduated from high school in March, 2010.
+Kuramochi was born and raised in Funabashi, Chiba with one older brother.
+She graduated from high school in March 2010.

 She has been writing about her activities in her Livedoor blog as an affiliate of "Tokyo Zukan" as 倉持 結香.
-However, the blog has stopped updating by the end of April 2010.
+However, the blog stopped updating by the end of April 2010.
 She opened a blog in Ameblo in August of the same year and noted that "Her previous stage name can no longer be used", suggesting that the contract with the "Tokyo Zukan" has ended.
 She announced her transfer to her current agency in December 2011.